Query Age of Information: Freshness in Pull-Based Communication: Simulation settings and results

+We first consider the simplest scenario, in which the error probability is constant and the query arrival process is deterministic with period $T_q$.
+In this scenario, the error probability process only has one state, i.e., $|\mathcal{S}_e|=1$, and the error probability is a constant value $\epsilon$.
+The query arrival process is a deterministic Markov chain with $T_q$ states, with $\mathcal{S}_q=\{1,\ldots,T_q\}$.
+The transition probabilities are given by:

+The subset of query states is given by $\mathcal{Q}={T_q}$, i.e., the server sends a query only when the state reaches $T_q$, after which the state is reset to 1 and the counter starts increasing again.
+This Markov chain is equivalent to a periodic deterministic query process.

 We start by exploring the temporal dynamics of the \gls{aoi} process obtained using the \gls{pq} and the \gls{qapa} policies.
-Recall that \gls{pq} is optimized to achieve a low \gls{aoi} independent of the query process, while \gls{qapa} minimizes the \gls{aoi} at the query times (cost function \eqref{eq:cost_AoI} and \eqref{eq:cost_QAoI}, respectively).
-Fig.~\ref{fig:Sawtooth1} shows the \gls{aoi} for queries occurring periodically every $T_q=40$ time slots as indicated by the vertical lines, a packet error probability of $\epsilon=0.2$, and a token rate $\mu_b=0.2$.
-The figure shows that while the \gls{pq} policy reduces the \gls{aoi} approximately uniformly across time, the \gls{qapa} policy consistently tries to reduce the \gls{aoi} in the the slots immediately prior to a query, so that the \gls{aoi} is minimized when the query arrives.
-A consequence of this is that the \gls{pq} policy generally has a higher \gls{aoi} than the \gls{qapa} policy, but the \gls{qaoi} of the \gls{qapa} is significantly lower than that of the \gls{pq} policy.
+Recall that \gls{pq} is optimized to achieve a low \gls{aoi} independent of the query process, while \gls{qapa} minimizes the \gls{aoi} at the query times, using cost functions \eqref{eq:cost_AoI} and \eqref{eq:cost_QAoI}, respectively.
+Fig.~\ref{fig:sawtooth} shows the \gls{aoi} for queries occurring periodically every $T_q=40$ time slots as indicated by the vertical lines, a packet error probability of $\epsilon=0.2$, and a token rate $\mu_b=0.2$.
+It is seen that the \gls{pq} policy reduces the \gls{aoi} approximately uniformly across time, while the \gls{qapa} policy consistently tries to reduce the \gls{aoi} in the slots immediately prior to a query, so that the \gls{aoi} is minimized when the query arrives.
+This is reflected in Fig.~\ref{fig:tokens}, which shows that the \gls{qapa} policy accumulates energy when the next query is far in the future, unlike \gls{pq}.
+A consequence of this is that the \gls{qapa} policy generally has a slightly higher average \gls{aoi} than the \gls{pq} policy, but the \gls{qaoi} of the \gls{qapa} is significantly lower than that of the \gls{pq} policy.